Coloplast A/S Company reg. (CVR) no. 69749917

 DKK 1.00 shall entitle the holder to one vote.

-Voting rights may be exercised through a proxy, who must produce a written and dated instrument appointing the proxy.
+Voting rights may be exercised through a proxy, who shall produce a written and dated instrument appointing the proxy.
 Such instrument cannot be issued for periods exceeding one year.

 The shareholder or proxy holder may attend the general meeting accompanied by an adviser.

-The Board of Directors shall appoint a chairman to preside over the meeting and decide all matters relating to the transaction of business and the voting.
-Any person entitled to vote may request that a ballot be taken on the specific item submitted for consideration.
+The Board of Directors shall appoint a chairman to preside over the meeting and decide all matters relating to the transaction of business, the procedure of the meeting, the voting and the results thereof.

-Resolutions comprised by the rules of section 107 of the Danish Companies Act must meet these provisions.
+Resolutions comprised by the rules of section 107 of the Danish Companies Act shall meet these provisions.

 Board of Directors and Executive Management